Optimistic-Worms/basket-bear/README.md

 ```

 ### Environment
-create a hidden file called .env in your root directory that contains values for the environment variables below:
+create a hidden file called .env in the root of the project that contains values for the environment variables below:

 - EBAY_KEY
 - AMAZON_PUBLIC_KEY